Nihon Cyber Defence

 AI-driven warfare and cybersecurity protection for nations and critical infrastructure

 Artificial intelligence (AI) has transcended its role as a commercial innovation.
 It is now a powerful force multiplier in modern warfare.
-At the Munich Security Conference, @Anne Neuberger, former Deputy National Security Advisor for Cyber, underscored AI’s deep penetration into military operations.
+At the Munich Security Conference, Anne Neuberger, former Deputy National Security Advisor for Cyber, underscored AI’s deep penetration into military operations.
 From target identification to precision strikes, AI is orchestrating every stage of the kill chain.

 At Nihon Cyber Defence, we recognize the strategic implications of AI-driven warfare.
 The debate is no longer about whether AI will be weaponised but about how nations, corporations, and critical infrastructure operators can mount an effective defence.